 If you want to use glycolic acid as a skin peel, please read here: At Home Facial Peels.

-Glycolic acid works well with most other water based substances: water, hydrosols, infusions etc. It will easily dissolve into these solvents.
+Glycolic acid works well with most other water-based substances: water, hydrosols, infusions etc. It will easily dissolve into these solvents.

-It can work well with hyaluconic acid.
+It can work well with hyaluronic acid.

 Salicylic acid, a BHA, can be used with glycolic acid, but in very small amounts or it may cause irritation.